 Find a therapist in Lawton, Oklahoma that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Lawton to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Lawton to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 We may receive fees from the providers listed below.
 See our full disclaimer.

-An Overview of Mental Health in Lawton, Oklahoma
+Mental Health in Lawton, Oklahoma

 Lawton, Oklahoma is home to 93,714 residents according to the most recent United States Census Bureau.
 Located in the southwest region of the state, the city boasts a cost of living 21.6% lower than the national average.
-Many enjoy the small town atmosphere with access to local nature attractions including the Wichita Mountains Wildlife Refuge, Lake Helen and Lake Lawtonka.
+Many enjoy the small-town atmosphere with access to local nature attractions including the Wichita Mountains Wildlife Refuge, Lake Helen, and Lake Lawtonka.

 The military base of Fort Sill is an integral part of the Lawton community.
-Members of the military and veterans have a unique life experience that may contribute to depression or addiction issues.
+Members of the military and veterans have unique life experiences that may contribute to depression or addiction issues.
 The base contributes positively to local psychological needs by offering Sexual Assault Support for members of the military and maintaining a Suicide Prevention Program for soldiers and civilians alike.

 Contributing Socio-Economic Factors in Lawton, Oklahoma

 In 2016, 44.7 million adults suffered from some form of mental illness in the United States alone.
-No category of person, group or location is exempt from mental health struggles.
-However, environmental stressors do play a role in triggering or exacerbating difficulties with anxiety, depression and overall stress levels.
+No category of person, group, or location is exempt from mental health struggles.
+However, environmental stressors do play a role in triggering or exacerbating difficulties with anxiety, depression, and overall stress levels.

 Like other towns across the United States, there are external forces in Lawton that have the potential to negatively impact emotional well-being.
 Some people seem to be buffered from stress by a strong social support system or genetic makeup.
 Others, by no fault of their own, are less fortunate.
 Some relevant factors include: